Linktree Review: Advantages, Disadvantages, Alternatives

 - How does Linktree work and what people use it for?

 - Is Linktree safe?
-Should you use it in your Instagram?
+Should you use it on your Instagram?

 - What are some FREE Linktree alternatives?